Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 The media plays a crucial role in elections by:

-about political issues and candidates.
+Educating voters about political issues and candidates.

-Conducting election debates and discussions
+Conducting election debates and discussions.

-Exposing corruption and unethical practices
+Exposing corruption and unethical practices.

-Providing real-time election updates
+Providing real-time election updates.

-Acting as a watchdog
+Acting as a watchdog by ensuring transparency.

 However, the media should avoid fake news, bias, and paid news, which can mislead voters.